c-blake/lc/README.md

 Multi-level sorting and user format strings are similar ideas to other tools like the Linux `ps`, `stat -c`, and `find -printf`.
-Sorting by file kind is possible and "kind orders" are user-configurable.
-Between kind order assignment and multi-dimensionality you can filter & group almost any way that makes sense, and none of that needs any changing of `lc` proper - just your configuration.
+Sorting by file kind is possible and "kind order" is user-configurable.
+Between kind order assignment and multi-dimensionality you can filter & group almost any way that makes sense, and none of that needs any hacking on `lc` proper - just your configuration.
 Less can be more with good factoring.  `lc` is more an "`ls` framework".

 Because of all that flexibility, `lc` has a built in style/aliasing system.